-The proof of corollary $\ref{Folland}$ is similar to Riemannian case as corollary 6.2 in \cite{MR1134481}.
-It's nothworthy that R. L. Frank and E. H. Lieb got this inequality on standard CR sphere $(\mathbb S^{2n+1},\theta_c)$ in \cite{MR2925386} corollary 2.3.
-In fact, R. L. Frank and E. H. Lieb derived the sharp constants for Hardy-Littlewood-Sobolev inequalities on Heisenberg group $\mathbb H^n$ in \cite{MR4418321}.

-Considering the flat CR manifold Heisenberg group $\mathbb H^n$.
-D. Jerison and J. M. Lee studied critical case $\alpha=\displaystyle\frac{n+2}{n}$ in \cite{MR0924699}.
-They found three-dimensional family identities.
-The positive solution of CR-Yamabe equation can be classified with the assumption of finite-energy by using those identities:
+For the flat CR manifold Heisenberg group $\mathbb H^n$ case, Jerison-Lee studied critical exponent $\alpha=\displaystyle\frac{n+2}{n}$ in \cite{MR0924699}, where they found three-dimensional family identities.
+The positive solution of the CR-Yamabe equation can be classified with the assumption of finite energy by using those identities:

 \begin{theorem}[\cite{MR0924699} Corollary C] Assume that $u\in L^{\frac{2n+2}{n}}(\mathbb H^n)$ is the positive solution of $\Delta u+u^{\frac{n+2}{n}}=0$ in $\mathbb H^n$, then there exists $\lambda\in\mathbb C$ and $\mu\in\mathbb C^n$ satisfying $\operatorname{Im}\lambda>\displaystyle\frac{|\mu|^2}{4}$, such that